IFEAT Study Tours are Back on the Road!

 Delegates must agree to the IFEAT Code of Conduct and COVID requirements in place at the time of each tour.

-Due to the ongoing COVID-19 situation and restrictions on international travel, the planned Focused Study Tour on Spanish Lemon, originally scheduled for February 2022, will be postponed until 2023.
-More details will be available as soon as we announce the new dates.
+Due to the ongoing COVID-19 situation and restrictions on international travel, the planned Focused Study Tour on Spanish Lemon, originally scheduled for February 2022, is now scheduled for26th February to 1st March 2023.

 Even before the onset of COVID-19 planning was underway for a new type of study tour – the IFEAT Focused Study Tour (FST), organised for IFEAT members in addition to the regular study tours.
 Compared with existing IFEAT study tours, the objectives of an FST include: